When we explain our UX design process to prospective clients, one question comes up more often than others: “Can we spend less time on user research?”

 Ethnographic Field Study

 In UX design, field studies are one of the most valuable sources of information.
-Watching people actually use a software application allows researchers to uncover needs and challenges that end-users might not think to mention in interviews.
+Watching people use a software application allows researchers to uncover needs and challenges that end-users might not think to mention in interviews.

 As the Kelley brothers say, “...there is nothing like observing the people you’re creating for to spark new insights.
-We’ve found that figuring out what people actually need is what leads to the most significant innovations.
+We’ve found that figuring out what people need is what leads to the most significant innovations.

 Interviewing end-users, either in a focus group or in a one-on-one setting, can reveal how people think and feel about an application.
 This qualitative data can guide designers to where an application’s design falls short and highlight the aspects people enjoy.